LoopKit/looptips/docs/data/tidepool.md

 ![iOS Tidepool Example](../img/ios_tidepool_example.png){width="250"}
 {align="center"}

-## Tidepool's Mobile app for iOS/iPhone
+## Tidepool&#39;s Mobile app for iOS/iPhone
 As part of *Tidepool* *Loop* development, *Tidepool* updated its *Tidepool* Mobile iOS app to integrate with *Loop* user's data stored in Apple's HealthKit database.
 This update also supports the [Jaeb Center observational study](jaeb.org/loopstudy) of Loop.

 ### How does the Loop data upload work?
-The *Tidepool* Mobile iOS app will sync <span class="notranslate">Loop</span>'s diabetes-related HealthKit data into your *Tidepool* account.
+The *Tidepool* Mobile iOS app will sync Loop&#39;s diabetes-related HealthKit data into your *Tidepool* account.
 The app will continuously upload that data so long as the *Tidepool* Mobile app is open, even if it is only open in the background.
 That data will then be viewable in two places: on the *Tidepool* Mobile app itself <u>when using notes</u>, or in your *Tidepool* account using desktop Chrome browser (note: the two options are not identical viewing platforms, see discussion above).
 This means you will not have to plug any of your devices into a USB cable in order to upload your information to *Tidepool*.

 ### Is the Tidepool Mobile app a replacement for Nightscout?
 Nope.
 This was not designed nor intended to be a replacement for your *Nightscout* site.
 They complement each other, rather than compete.
 This new upload of Loop data will allow you and your clinics to have a powerful tool to analyze Loop data through an easy-to-use, shared hub.